lx-s/WinMute/README.md

   * the display turns off.
   * you log off or switch user.
   * your workstation shuts down, goes into hibernate or goes to sleep.
-  * your bluetooth headset/headphones disconnect.
+  * your Bluetooth headset/headphones disconnect.
   * your workstation is connected to a particular wireless network.
-    * alternatively: your Workstation is _not_ connected to particular wireless network
+    * alternatively: your workstation is _not_ connected to a particular wireless network.
-* WinMute is small and only needs a few kilobytes of disk space
+* WinMute is small and only needs a few kilobytes of disk space.
-* WinMute is ad-free, telemetry-free and generally does not send any data whatsoever
+* WinMute is ad-free, telemetry-free and generally does not send any data whatsoever.

 ## Screenshots